Enhanced Pricing and Management of Bundled Insurance Risks with Dependence-aware Prediction using Pair Copula Construction: Introduction

-Assessing the association among multivariate longitudinal insurance claims is critical to the operation of property-casualty insurers.
-Two types of association among claims are in particular of interest to researchers and have been studied in separate strands of literature.
-On one hand, one is interested in the temporal relation of insurance claims.
-The availability of repeated measurements over time allows an insurer to adjust a policyholder's premium based on the claim history, known as experience rating in insurance (\cite{Pinquet2013}).
-Understanding the temporal dependence is essential to the derivation of the predictive distribution of future claims and thus the determination of the optimal rating scheme (see, for example, \cite{DionneVanasse1992} and \cite{BoucherInoussa2014}).
-On the other hand, insurers are also interested in the contemporaneous association among the bundling risks.
-Correlated claims induce concentration risk in the insurance portfolio on the liability side of an insurer's book in contrast to the investment portfolio on the asset side.
-Measuring the contemporaneous dependency is necessary to the quantification of the inherent risk in the bundling products, which offers valuable inputs to the insurer's claim management and risk financing practice (\cite{FreesValdez2008} and \cite{FreesShiValdez2009}).
+An essential element of predictive modeling is to accurately assess the dependence/association among insurance risks, which helps track the evolution and thus generate prediction of future risks.
+Two types of dependence are of primary interests to insurers and have been studied in separate strands of literature.
+The first is the temporal dependence of a single insurance risk.
+The availability of longitudinal measurements allows an insurer to adjust a policyholder's premium based on the claim history, known as experience rating in insurance~\citep{Pinquet2013}.
+The experience rate is determined by the insurer's ability of learning hidden risks of policyholders that evolve over time (see e.g.\ \cite{frees2006copula}, \cite{BoucherInoussa2014} and \cite{oh2020bonus}).
+The second is the contemporaneous dependence among multiple insurance risks.
+Correlated claims induces concentration risk in the insurance portfolio on the liability side of an insurer's book, thus understanding the effects of dependence in risk aggregation can provide valuable guidance to the insurer's operation in claim management (\cite{FreesValdez2008} and \cite{jessup2020fitting}) and capital management (\cite{bernard2014risk} and \cite{wang2019dual}).

-As noted above, the majority of existing studies tends to examine the contemporaneous and temporal dependence in insurance claims in distinct contexts.
-We argue that an analysis of both types of association in a unified framework will deliver unique insights to the decision making that cannot be gained from a silo approach.
-For instance, a joint analysis of multivariate longitudinal outcomes provides a prospective measure of the association among dependent risks as opposed to a retrospective measure, which is more relevant to the insurer's operation such as ratemaking, risk retention, and portfolio management.
-Despite of the appealing benefit, studies in this line are still sparse, with one recent exception of \cite{ShiFengBoucher2016}.
-There are several possible explanations: first, a separate analysis provides more focus in problem-driven studies; second, researchers might not have access to the relevant data; third, the discreteness in insurance claims data brings additional challenge to the modeling process.

-Setting apart from the existing literature, this work examines the contemporaneous and temporal association embedded in the multivariate longitudinal insurance claims in a unified framework.
-Specifically, we adopt a regression approach based on parametric copulas, where the longitudinal observations of each response is separately modeled using pair copula constructions with a D-vine structure, and the multiple D-vines are then joined by a multivariate copula.
-The proposed framework is very general and has a much broader audience in that it easily accommodates different types of data, including continuous, discrete, as well as mixed outcomes.
-In our context, we are interested in both the number of claims (discrete outcome) and the loss cost of claims (mixed outcome) of individual policyholders.